Aktualizacja Weblate

-The official Docker image (see Instalowanie za pomocą Dockera) has all Weblate upgrade steps integrated.
-There are typically no manual steps needed besides pulling latest version.
+The official Weblate Docker image (see Instalowanie za pomocą Dockera) integrates all upgrade steps.
+Typically, no manual interaction is needed beyond pulling the latest (or at least newer) version.

-Before upgrading, please check the current Wymagania dotyczące oprogramowania as they might have changed.
-Once all requirements are installed or updated, please adjust your settings.py to match changes in the configuration (consult settings_example.py for correct values).
+Always look for new changes to Wymagania dotyczące oprogramowania before upgrading.
+Once all requirements are installed or upgraded, ensure your settings.py matches the changes in the configuration (consult settings_example.py for correct values).

-Always check Instrukcje dotyczące poszczególnych wersji before upgrade.
-In case you are skipping some versions, please follow instructions for all versions you are skipping in the upgrade.
-Sometimes it’s better to upgrade to some intermediate version to ensure a smooth migration.
-Upgrading across multiple releases should work, but is not as well tested as single version upgrades.
+Always check Version-specific instructions before upgrading.
+If you are skipping any versions, be sure to follow instructions for all versions you are skipping during such upgrade.
+It’s sometimes better to upgrade gradually to an intermediate version to ensure a smooth migration.
+Upgrading across multiple releases should work, but is not as well tested as single version upgrades!

 Informacja

-It is recommended to perform a full database backup prior to upgrade so that you can roll back the database in case upgrade fails, see Tworzenie kopii zapasowych i przenoszenie weblate.
+Always back up the full database before upgrading, so that you can roll back the database if the upgrade fails, see Tworzenie kopii zapasowych i przenoszenie weblate.

 For pip installs it can be achieved by: